rydmike/adaptive_theme_demo/README.md

 }
 ```

-If we display all `OrderStatus` states using above `OrderStatusWidget` via const token or theme extension, in light theme mode, they will look like this.
+If we display all `OrderStatus` states using the above `OrderStatusWidget` via const token or theme extension, in light theme mode, they look like this.

 <img src="https://raw.githubusercontent.com/rydmike/adaptive_theme_demo/master/images/order_status_widgets.png" alt="Order status widgets" />

-In the demo app we display on the home screen like this our list view:
+In the demo app, we display them like this on the home screen in our list view:

 ```dart
   // Token based style, no theme animation.